trozware/troznet/content/post/2016/configuring-xcode.md

 ## 2. Add-ons:

-**Update:** Xcode 8 has removed the ability to run any plugins or to use Alcatraz, so this sectrion is no longer valid.
-Instead Apple is offering offical support for Xcode Source Editor Extensions, so they are the way of the future.
+**Update:** Xcode 8 has removed the ability to run any plugins or to use Alcatraz, so this section is no longer valid.
+Instead Apple is offering official support for Xcode Source Editor Extensions, so they are the way of the future.

 ---